agronholm/fcgiproto/docs/userguide.rst

 I/O frameworks to get you started.
 Just run any of the server scripts and it will start a FastCGI server listening on port 9500.

-Since FastCGI requires a front-end server, a Docker script and nginx site configuration file have been provided as a convenience.
-Just run ``nginx_docker.sh`` from the ``examples`` directory and navigate to http://127.0.0.1/ to see the result.
+Since FastCGI requires a front-end server, a Docker script and configuration files for both nginx and Apache HTTPd have been provided as a convenience.
+Just run either ``nginx_docker.sh`` or ``apache_docker.sh`` from the ``examples`` directory and navigate to http://127.0.0.1/ to see the result.
 The example code displays a web page that shows the FastCGI parameters and the request body (if any).

 .. note:: You may have to make adjustments to the configuration if your Docker interface address or
     desired host HTTP port don't match the provided configuration.